Fenix22/python-fmdata/README.md

     - serializing to Dict (`person.to_dict()`).
 - The Python type you work with (`String`, `Integer`, `Float`, `Decimal`, `Bool`, `Date`, `DateTime`, `Time`, `Container`).
-This controls how values are validated, serialized to FileMaker and deserialized back.
+This controls how values are validated, serialized to FileMaker, and deserialized back.

 > #### Some attribute names are forbidden:
 >   - they cannot start with `_`,